chinchalinchin/cumbercloud-web/app/src/assets/articles/angular/00_angular-aws.md

 ---

 **NOTE**: Another thing to keep in mind is the syntactical variation of intrinsic functions.
 For instance, the substitute function can be used in a `!Sub` form or the `Fn::Sub` form.
 Each form has slightly different syntax.
-In general, all intrinsic functions have this redundancy.
+In general, all intrinsic functions have this multiplicity of forms.

 ---

 The **S3**-**CloudFromation** template requires the following parameters,

 1. **applicationName** : This is a tag used to enforce naming conventions.
 Note how the bucket resources substitute the value of **applicationName** in for their bucket names using the `Fn::Sub` [instrinsic function]().
-It is a good practice to enforce naming and tagging conventions early on, before your accumulate too many resources without any organizational structure.
+It is a good practice to enforce naming and tagging conventions early on, before your accumulate too many resources in your account without any organizational structure.

 2. **certiicateArn** : This is the **ARN** of the SSL certificate you provisioned in a previous section.
 This is ingested by the `AWS::CloudFront::Distribution` resource through the `DistributionConfig.ViewerCertificate.AcmCertificateArn` property, using the `Fn::Ref` [instrinic function]().
 Note the difference in syntax between `Fn::Sub` and `Fn::Ref`. `Fn::Sub` injects the value of the parameter into a string, whereas `Fn::Ref` refers to a single, primitive value.

 3. **hostedZoneId**: This is the phyiscal ID (not the **ARN**!) of the Hosted Zone for your domain.
 It is ingested through the `HostedZoneId` property of the `AWS::Route53::RecordSetGroup` using the `Fn::Ref` intrinsic function.

 4. **domainName**: This is the domain name you registered in or transferred to **Route53**.
 Do not include the _https://_ or _www._ in the value.
+It is ingested in two spots in the template: in the `RecordSets` property of `WebsiteRoute53RecordSetGroup` resource and through the `DistributionConfig.Aliases` property of the `WebsiteDistribution` resource.

 Each parameter is defined through the nested properties underneath the parameter name. `Description` is a human readable explanation of the purpose of the parameter, but has no other effect on the template.

 `Type` defines the data type of the parameter. **AWS** supports basic primitive types, like `String`, `Number` and `List`, but they also support [AWS specific parameter types](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html#aws-specific-parameter-types).
-In particular, the `hostedZoneId` `Type` in our template is a native AWS `Type`, namely `AWS::Route53::HostedZone:Id` ; **CloudFormation** will validate the inputted parameter against what it expects a `HostedZone::Id` to look like and reject the input if it is not a syntactically valid `HostedZone::Id`.
+In particular, the `hostedZoneId` parameter in our template is a native AWS `Type`, namely `AWS::Route53::HostedZone:Id` ; **CloudFormation** will validate the inputted value for `hostedZoneId` against what it expects a `HostedZone::Id` to look like and reject the input if it is not syntactically valid.

-Unfortunately, **AWS** does not support a `Type` specifically for certificate **ARN**s, so we pass in that value as a `String`.
+Unfortunately, **AWS** does not support a `Type` specifically for certificate **ARN**s (<span class="inline-aside">yet; you can open an issue on the [CloudFormation Github Roadmap](https://github.com/aws-cloudformation/cloudformation-coverage-roadmap) and perhaps the folks at AWS will include it in a future release</span>), so we pass in that value as a `String`.

 Both the `hostedZoneId` and the `certificateArn` parameter have an additional property, `NoEcho` .
 This property prevents the value of these parameters from being printed in the **AWS** web console; parameters with this property will be censored and replaced with a string of "\*\*\*"'s when they are rendered.
 You should add this property to any parameter that contains sensitive, account-specific information, such as passwords, physical IDs and ARNs.